sketchbuch/configure_linux/README.md

 ## Todo

-- Install source code pro font
-- Settings for nautilus are now a file
+- Check on clean VM if font cache rebuilt